Good Classes for First-year Students

 International Departments to Know

-- Study Abroad Office - Every year, nearly 750 Northwestern students from all six undergraduate schools studied abroad.
+- Global Learning Office - Every year, nearly 750 Northwestern students from all six undergraduate schools studied abroad.
 The current affiliated list includes 130 programs in over 40 countries around the world.
 You’ll find a wide range of programs available: some encourage participants to achieve proficiency in another language, and others offer opportunities to conduct independent research or get involved with the local community through an internship or field study.
 Students who have studied abroad report to us that they have gained new perspectives on global issues, experienced personal growth, and developed valuable career skills.
 For those who take on the challenge, there’s no doubt that studying abroad can be one of the most exciting and enriching opportunities a student can have at Northwestern.

 - GESI - The Global Engagement Studies Institute (GESI) prepares undergraduate students with the knowledge, tools, and experiences to confront shared global challenges.
 Through transformative opportunities in international service learning, students form partnerships with grassroots NGOs and communities in the developing world to advance sustainable, community-driven change.